monobrau/teams-uninstaller/README.md

 ## Overview

-This script helps system administrators clean up older versions of Microsoft Teams that may be installed in user profiles.
+This script helps system administrators clean up Microsoft Teams versions older than 1.7x that may be installed in user profiles.
 It can target specific user profiles or process all user profiles on the system.
+Teams versions 1.7x and newer are preserved.

 ## Features

+- **Version Filtering**: Only removes Teams versions older than 1.7x
 - **Comprehensive Detection**: Finds Teams installations in various user profile locations
 - **Version Identification**: Attempts to identify installed Teams versions
 - **Process Management**: Stops running Teams processes before removal